Métis: Current population

-Mixed-race people live throughout Canada and the northern United States but only some in the US identify ethnically and culturally as Métis.
-A strong Prairie Métis identity exists in the Métis Homeland which existed in most of Rupert's Land, but also extends south from Canada into Minnesota, Montana and North Dakota,.A number of self-identified Métis live in North Dakota, mostly in Pembina County.
+Mixed-race people live throughout Canada and the northern United States.
+Relatively few in the US identify ethnically and culturally as Métis, as it was based north of the border in Red River country.
+A strong Prairie Métis identity exists in the Métis Homeland which occupied most of Rupert's Land.

+Métis or their descendants also live in Minnesota, Montana and North Dakota.
+A number of self-identified Métis live in North Dakota, mostly in Pembina County.
 Many members of the Turtle Mountain Band of Chippewa Indians (a federally recognized Tribe) identify as Métis or Michif rather than as strictly Ojibwe.

 Many Métis families are recorded in the U.S. Census for the historic Métis settlement areas along the Detroit and St. Clair rivers, Mackinac Island and Sault Ste.
-Marie, Michigan, as well as Green Bay in Wisconsin.
-Their ancestral families were often formed in the early 19th-century fur trading era.
+Marie, Michigan.

-Métis persons have generally not organized as an ethnic or political group in the United States as they have in Canada, where they had armed confrontations.
+Métis persons generally have not organized as an ethnic or political group in the United States as they have in Canada, where they had armed confrontations and have gained status rights as a recognized aboriginal group.

 The first "Conference on the Métis in North America" was held in Chicago in 1981, after increasing research about this people.
 This also was a period of increased appreciation for different ethnic groups and reappraisal of the histories of settlement of North America.

-Papers at the conference focused on "becoming Métis" and the role of history in formation of this ethnic group, defined in Canada as having Aboriginal status.
+Papers at the conference focused on "becoming Métis", and the role of history in formation of this ethnic group, defined in Canada as having Aboriginal status.
 The Metis peoples and their history continue to be extensively studied, especially by scholars in Canada and the United States.

 Louis Riel and the United States

-Riel had a significant impact on the Métis community in Canada, especially in the Manitoba region.
-However, he did also have a distinct relationship with the Métis in the United States and was in fact at the time of his execution an American citizen.
-Riel attempted to be a leader for the Métis community in the United States and contributed immensely in the defence of the Métis rights, especially those who occupied the Red River region throughout his life.
+Riel had a significant influence on the Métis community in Canada, especially in the Manitoba region.
+However, he also had a distinct relationship with the Métis in the United States who were related to the Canadian base.
+He had entered the US and was an American citizen when he was captured.
+He was returned to Canada where he was convicted of treason for earlier actions and executed.
+Riel attempted to lead those of the Métis community in the United States who were related to the Red River region, and contributed to the defence of Métis rights.

 On October 22, 1844, Louis Riel was born in the Red River settlement known as the territory of Assiniboia.
-He was born with British background; however, as the Métis are a mobile community, he travelled a lot and had a transitional identity, meaning he would often cross the Canada and United States border.
-During the 19th century, there were few American-born citizens living in Red River altogether.
+He was born with French background; however, as the Métis are a mobile community, he travelled a lot and had a transitional identity, meaning he would often cross the Canada and United States border.
+During the 19th century, there were few American-born citizens living in Red River.

-Riel greatly contributed to the defense of Métis justice, more specifically on November 22, 1869, Riel arrived in Winnipeg to discuss with McDougall the rights of the Métis community.
-At the end of the settlement McDougall agreed to guarantee a “List of Rights”.
-That statement also incorporated four clauses of the Dakota bill of rights.
-This Bill of rights was the rise of the American Métis influence during the Red River Métis revolution and was an important milestone in Métis justice.
+On November 22, 1869, Riel went to Winnipeg to discuss the rights of the Métis community with Governor McDougall.
+At the end of the settlement, McDougall agreed to guarantee a "List of Rights".
+It also incorporated four clauses of the Dakota bill of rights.
+This Bill of rights was the rise of the American influence during the Red River Métis resistance and was an important milestone in Métis justice.